 Placebos are very effective for pain (if given with care).

 The placebo effect is seen most powerfully in studies of pain.
 In a 2008 study conducted at Harvard University, people suffering from abdominal pain due to IBS were treated with sham (fake) acupuncture.
-People believed the acupuncture would treat their pain, but the needles were never inserted.
-Nevertheless, 44% of patients treated with the sham needles reported pain relief.
+People believed acupuncture would treat their pain, but the needles were never inserted.
+Nevertheless, 32% of patients treated with sham needles reported pain relief.

-In a follow-up study, an attentive empathetic acupuncturist inserted the fake needles.
+In a follow-up study, an attentive, empathetic acupuncturist inserted the fake needles.
 The extra care and attention given to the IBS sufferers resulted in a jump to 63% reporting relief from their IBS symptoms.
-This demonstrates when clinicians deliver treatment in a warm, supportive manner, they can influence treatment outcomes.
+This result demonstrates that when clinicians deliver warm, supportive treatment, they can influence treatment outcomes.

-Professor Lorimer Mosely a pain researcher from the University of South Australia wrote about the nocebo effect in a recent article for The Conversation.
+Professor Lorimer Mosely, a pain researcher from the University of South Australia, wrote about the nocebo effect in an article for The Conversation.

 Some of our earliest understanding of the neurobiology of placebo effects came from the startling findings that both placebo medication and sham surgery improved motor (movement) symptoms in people suffering from PD.

-We think the placebo effect may be so prominent in PD because of the neurotransmitter dopamine — the same neurotransmitter that is lost in the brains of people with PD.
+We think the placebo effect may be so prominent in PD because of the neurotransmitter dopamine — the same neurotransmitter lost in the brains of people with PD.
 It turns out that dopamine also underlies one component of the placebo effect.
-When patient take a placebo pill or undergo sham surgery to treat their motor (movement) symptoms, the dopamine released at the expectation of possible healing in turn improves motor symptoms.
+When patients take a placebo pill or undergo sham surgery to treat their motor (movement) symptoms, the dopamine released at the expectation of possible healing improves motor symptoms.

-Evidence suggests placebos cause release of neurochemical mediators from the periaqueductal grey (PAG) in the brainstem.
-The PAG projects to directly to the spinal cord and modulates sensory pain circuits.
+Evidence suggests placebos cause the release of neurochemical mediators from the periaqueductal grey (PAG) in the brainstem.
+The PAG directly connects to the spinal cord and modulates sensory pain circuits.
 The PAG receives input from the limbic system, amygdala, nucleus accumbens, hypothalamus and pre-frontal cortex.
 The inputs ensure the PAG is under tight emotional, motivational and mindset control.
-This provides one potential mechanism by which thoughts, feelings and suggestion impact directly on pain perception.
+PAG pathways provide one potential mechanism by which thoughts, feelings and suggestions directly impact pain perception.